Who, What, and How We Represent Matters.

 All of these factors are even more serious if you have suffered an injury.

-So what should you make sure you DON’T do following your car accident?
+So what should you ensure you DON’T do following your car accident?

 1. Leave Without Exchanging Adequate Information